Foam Rolling for Golfers: The Routine Your Game Is Missing

 ## Why Golf Keeps Hitting the Same Spots

-The golf swing is a unilateral, rotational movement.
-You're repeating the same motion dozens of times in a session, always in the same direction.
-That kind of repetitive loading creates chronic tightness in very specific places: the lead hip, the thoracic spine, the glutes, and the IT band on the side doing the most work.
+The golf swing is a one-sided, rotational movement.
+You repeat the same motion dozens of times in a session, always turning the same direction.
+That kind of lopsided, repetitive loading creates tightness in very specific places: the lead hip, the thoracic spine (the mid-back, where most of your rotation should come from), the glutes, and the IT band on the side doing the most work.

 ## Foam Rolling for Golfers: The Core Routine